 Which Drugs Can Be Taken Intravenously to Get High?

-Other methods of administration generally provide a slower onset and a less Intense “rush”.
-This other methods also waste a good amount of the drug being used: when given orally a proportion of the dose may not be absorbed or may be metabolized by the liver before reaching the brain; smoking or vaporization usually destroys some of the drugs; nasal inhalation wastes the percentage of the drug that passes down the throat to be absorbed more slowly later.
+Other methods of administration generally provide a slower onset and a less Intense “rush.”
+This other methods also waste a good amount of the drug being used: when given orally, a proportion of the dose may not be absorbed or may be metabolized by the liver before reaching the brain; smoking or vaporization usually destroys some of the drugs; nasal inhalation wastes the percentage of the drug that passes down the throat to be absorbed more slowly later.

 Serious Danger with Abusing Drugs Intravenously

 Injecting is the riskiest way to use drugs.
 When you inject street drugs, the majority of the risk is related to the needle.
 The drugs are dangerous, and usually, there’s no way to know how strong they are or what else may be in them.
-It’s even unsafe to use them along with other substances like alcohol, marijuana and prescription drugs.
+It’s even unsafe to use them along with other substances like alcohol, marijuana, and prescription drugs.

-Some drugs that have the ability to be injected are:
+Some drugs that can be injected are: